-Our Fabry franchise strategy is to develop migalastat HCl (which we may refer to as "migalastat") for all patients with Fabry disease as a monotherapy for patients with amenable mutations and in combination with ERT for all other patients.
-We have completed two global Phase 3 registration studies of our lead product candidate, migalastat HCl, an orally administered small molecule pharmacological chaperone for the treatment of Fabry disease, an LSD.
-In May 2016, we announced that we had received full European Commission approval for migalastat HC1, under the product name GalafoldTM, as a first-line therapy for long-term treatment of adults and adolescents aged 16 years and older with a confirmed diagnosis of Fabry disease and who have an amenable mutation.
-The label includes 313 Fabry-causing mutations, which represent between 35% and 50% of patients currently diagnosed with Fabry disease.
-We commenced commercial shipments in the EU in the second quarter of 2016 and recognized net product sales of \$5.0 million in 2016.
-For patients with non-amenable mutations, we are leveraging our CHARTTM technology and advanced biologics capabilities to move forward with a proprietary Fabry ERT for co-formulation with migalastat HCl.
+We are committed to continued innovation for all people living with Fabry disease.
+Our Fabry franchise strategy is to develop migalastat HCl (which we may refer to as "migalastat") as a monotherapy for patients with amenable mutations, and to advance next-generation therapies such as our proprietary Fabry-ERT co-formulated with migalastat for all other patients.

+We previously completed two global Phase 3 registration studies of our migalastat HCl, an orally administered small molecule pharmacological chaperone for the treatment of Fabry disease, an LSD.
+Migalastat is currently approved under the trade name GALAFOLD in the European Union, with additional approvals granted and pending in several geographies for long-term treatment of adults and adolescents aged 16 years and older with a confirmed diagnosis of Fabry disease and who have an amenable mutation.
+The label includes 331 Fabry-causing mutations, which represent between 35% and 50% of patients currently diagnosed with Fabry disease.
+We commenced initial commercial shipments in the EU in the second quarter of 2016 and recognized net product sales of \$36.9 million in 2017.
+For patients with non-amenable mutations, we are leveraging our CHART® technology and advanced biologics capabilities to move forward with a proprietary Fabry ERT for co-formulation with migalastat HCl.
 Master cell banking has been completed and process development work has commenced.

-We are also in Phase 3 clinical development of a novel topical medicine, SD-101, for the treatment of the genetic connective tissue disorder EB, for which no other pharmacological therapies are currently approved.
 We have also initiated a clinical study in patients with Pompe disease, another LSD, to investigate our novel treatment paradigm that consists of ATB200, a uniquely engineered recombinant human acid alpha-glucosidase ("rhGAA") enzyme with an optimized carbohydrate structure to enhance uptake, co-administered with a pharmacological chaperone, AT2221, to improve activity and stability.
-Leveraging our biologics capabilities and platform technologies, we are also investigating preclinical and discovery programs in other rare and devastating diseases including cyclindependent kinase-like 5 ("CDKL5") deficiency.
-We believe that our platform technologies and our advanced product pipeline uniquely position us at the forefront of developing therapies to potentially address significant unmet needs for devastating rare and orphan diseases.
+Leveraging our biologics capabilities and platform technologies, we are also investigating preclinical and discovery programs in other rare diseases including cyclin-dependent kinase-like 5 ("CDKL5") deficiency.
+We believe that our platform technologies and our advanced product pipeline uniquely position us at the forefront of developing therapies to potentially address significant unmet needs for rare metabolic diseases.

-On a regular basis we consider potential collaborations, alliances, and other business development opportunities to enhance our strategic plan to develop and provide therapies to patients living with rare and orphan diseases and support our continued expansion as a commercial biotechnology company.
-We are currently exploring opportunities for licensing migalastat to further enhance the development of the product in markets around the world.
+On a regular basis we consider potential collaborations, alliances, licensing and other business development opportunities to enhance our strategic plan to develop and provide therapies to patients living with rare metabolic diseases and support our continued expansion as a commercial biotechnology company.